The ultimate comfort food is homestyle chicken and dumplings.

 - In a medium mixing bowl, stir together flour, baking powder, baking soda, and salt.
 Stir in butter and milk until combined.
 Drop 8 balls of dough into the pot.
 Cook for 12-15 minutes with the lid on, until dumplings are soft and cooked through.

-Cooking Tip: If you're using already cooked chicken, skip the step of sauteing it in the butter/oil, and go straight to the step of sauteing the vegetables.
+Cooking Tip: If you're using pre-cooked chicken, skip the step of sauteing it in the butter/oil, and go straight to the step of sauteing the vegetables.
 Add the cooked chicken as listed in the ingredients.

 Cooking Tip: Add bouillon for an extra flavorful broth.
 Adjust salt, based on how much salt the bouillon has in it.